 Opening ceremonies featured the Girl Scouts, Central High School Junior ROTC and Joshua Academy singing the National Anthem.
 Dr. McCandless, the E-VSC Superintendent, read a Mayoral Proclamation announcing Lights On Afterschool Day.
 Youth performances followed, including: Evans' Spirit Squad, Glenwood's and Harwood's African Drumming Ensemble, Delaware's Orff Ensemble, Carver's Touring Strings, Cedar Hall's Players with Pat Coslett, Dexter's Sign Language Choir, Howard Roosa's Spanish Club, Culver's Steppers, the African Elementary Choral Ensemble, and Lodge's Choir.
-Johnny Kincaid of Smokefree Communities provided a kick-off for Red Ribbon Week activities, and Deputy Williams of the Sheriff's Department and Mary Dunham of Newspaper in Education announced
+Johnny Kincaid of Smokefree Communities provided a kick-off for Red Ribbon Week activities, and Deputy Williams of the Sheriff's Department and Mary Dunham of Newspaper in Education announced the drug-free slogan award winner.
+The Boy Scouts were featured in closing ceremonies.

 The event was funded entirely by community donations, including those from The Evansville Courier and Press: Newspaper in Education, Vectren, Old National Bank, and the Evansville Otters.
 Area businesses donated door prizes that were given out throughout the event.
 Guests signed a drug- and alcohol-free pledge written on paper light bulbs, which were attached to railings at the baseball stadium.
 The Lights On Afterschool theme was emphasized with a banner, paper light bulbs throughout the stadium, t-shirts with the Lights On Afterschool logo, performances by students from afterschool programs and spotlights on kids sharing, "What afterschool means to me."
+Keys to Success: Organizer Dan Diehl offers several keys to the program's success: